KSAJ-FM

-KSAJ-FM (98.5 FM) is a radio station licensed to Burlingame, Kansas, United States.
-The station is currently owned by Alpha Media LLC,.
+KSAJ-FM (98.5 MHz) is a commercial FM radio station licensed to Burlingame, Kansas, and serving the Topeka metropolitan area.
+It is owned by Connoisseur Media.
+The station airs an adult hits radio format, using the national "Jack FM" music service.
+The studios are on Executive Drive in Topeka.

+KSAJ-FM has an effective radiated power (ERP) of 17,500 watts.
+The transmitter is off SW Wanamaker Road near SW 4th Street in Topeka.

 History

-KSAJ-FM went on the air April 1, 1985, as a re-frequencied KABI-FM, and was licensed to Abilene, Kansas.
-The “SAJ” call letters stood for “Salina-Abilene-Junction City” – the primary cities of its coverage area.
+KABI-FM

+The station signed on the air as KABI-FM on December 10, 1968.
+It was originally on 98.3 MHz, a Class A station only powered at 3,000 watts.
+Its city of license was Abilene.
+During this time, KABI-FM simulcast with KABI (1560 AM), which had gone on the air five years earlier.
+KABI was a daytimer, so KABI-FM continued its programming after sunset.

-KABI-FM was originally a 3,000-watt (ERP) Class A station at 98.3 MHz.
-The frequency change to 98.5 MHz was accompanied by an increase in power to 100,000 watts (ERP), and a physical move of the transmitter site from northwest Abilene to about 10 miles south of Abilene, east of K-15 on 1400 Avenue in rural Dickinson County.
+On April 1, 1985, the frequency was changed to 98.5 MHz.
+That was accompanied by an increase in power to 100,000 watts (ERP), and a physical move of the transmitter site from northwest Abilene to about 10 miles south of Abilene, east of K-15 on 1400 Avenue in rural Dickinson County.

+Oldies

-Also on April 1, 1985, sister station KABI changed call letters and became KSAJ.
-The stations simulcast programming for about two years.
-In 1987, KSAJ returned to being KABI with separate programming, and KSAJ continued on as an FM-only radio station, carrying an oldies format.
-The station long carried ABC Radio Networks' "Good Time Oldies" satellite feed before switching to The True Oldies Channel, then switched back to Good Time Oldies in 2014.
+The call sign was switched to KSAJ-FM (for "Salina-Abilene-Junction City, Kansas" – the primary cities of its coverage area).
+Also on April 1, 1985, sister station KABI changed its call letters to KSAJ.
+The two stations simulcast programming for about two more years.

+In 1987, KSAJ (AM) returned to being KABI with separate programming.
+Meanwhile, KSAJ-FM began airing an oldies format, using ABC Radio Networks' "Good Time Oldies" satellite feed before switching to The True Oldies Channel, then switched back to Good Time Oldies in 2014.